SubhadeepMal/Coffee-Orders-Dashboard/README.md

-# Coffee-Orders Excel Dashboard Project
+# Coffee-Orders Excel Dashboard Project📊

 Welcome to the Coffee-Orders Excel Dashboard Project!
 This repository contains the resources and files needed to create a user-friendly dashboard for tracking coffee orders.
 Whether you're a coffee enthusiast, a cafe owner, or just looking to explore Excel dashboards, you're in the right place.